Classifier-agnostic saliency map extraction: Quantitative comparisons

 We report the localization performance of CASM, Baseline and prior works in Table~\ref{tab:f1} using two different metrics.
+Unfortunately, comparison with prior works is often problematic as different approaches are using different models as classifiers.
+To be comparable primarily with the work exhibiting the strongest performance \citep{dabkowski2017real}, we used the same classifier architecture.

 Most of the existing approaches, except for \citet{fanadversarial}, assume the knowledge of the target class, unlike our work.
 CASM performs better than all prior approaches including the classifier-dependent Baseline.
 The difference is statistically significant.
 For ten separate training runs with random initialization the worst scores $36.3$ and the best $36.0$ with the average of $36.1$.
 The fully supervised approach is the only approach that outperforms CASM.

 \paragraph{Thinning strategies}